top of page

 Biography

 Mireia is a self-taught visual artist based in Barcelona.
-She graduated in Hospitality Management in 2016 and holds a Master’s degree in Corporate Communication.
-She has lived in other places than Barcelona, as Tenerife, Victoria, BC (Canada) and Seattle, USA.
+She holds a degree in Hospitality Management and a Master’s in Corporate Communication, and has lived in Tenerife, Victoria (BC, Canada), and Seattle, experiences that continue to shape the way she observes places, time, and emotional landscapes.

 Mireia Planas Art